Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 1. Lower `--request-errors-warning` to have a smaller number of them reported.
 On a server nobody but the application talks to, `--request-errors-warning=1` is reasonable.
 2. Widen `--lookback` to judge over a longer stretch, for instance `--lookback=3600`.
-3. A line about the server itself is never affected by this and always counts by its level.
+3. A line about the server itself is never affected by this: it counts by its level, unless it is one of the named events, which carry their own state and are counted there and nowhere else.

 ### `proxy failures in the last ...` on a host where nothing is broken